Microbiology

 Work experience

-Pre-entry experience in a laboratory is useful if you're thinking of a career in science or academia.
-Some degrees include a year's work placement undertaking scientific research in industry, a government research laboratory or another relevant organisation.
+Pre-entry experience in a laboratory is useful if you're thinking of a career in science, healthcare or academia.
+Some degrees include a year's work placement undertaking scientific research in industry, a government research laboratory, hospital or another relevant organisation.Ìý

-If your degree doesn't include the placement year, you could look for a laboratory research project to complete over the summer.
-Some companies provide funding to support this type of work, including the Microbiology Society and the Society for Applied Microbiology (SfAM).
+Other relevant experience includes completing a laboratory research project over the summer holidays.
+Some organisations provide grants to support this type of work, including the Microbiology Society a²Ô»å Applied Microbiology International.Ìý

-You could also look at becoming a member with one of these societies as it will provide networking opportunities and free or discounted conference attendance, as well as showing potential employers your commitment to the field.
+You could also consider becoming a student member of one of these societies as it provides networking opportunities and discounts on events and conferences, as well as showing potential employers your commitment to the field.Ìý

 Search for placements and find out more about work experience and internships.